 There are certain complications that develop when Graves’ disease is untreated.
 This is especially true if you’re pregnant, have other forms of inflammatory diseases or if you suffer from another autoimmune disorder.

 If you’re pregnant, it’s important to get Graves’ under control since it raises the risk for miscarriage, preterm birth, fetal thyroid dysfunction, poor fetal growth, maternal heart failure and preeclampsia (high blood pressure).
-If you have a history of heart disease or complications, Graves’ disease can lead to heart rhythm disorders, changes in the structure and function of the heart muscles, and even possibly heart failure in some rare cases.
+If you have a history of heart disease or complications, Graves’ disease can lead to heart rhythm disorders, changes in the structure and function of the heart muscles, and even lead to possible heart failure in some rare cases.
+Also, because the high thyroid hormone levels can impact bone density, it’s important to discuss the risk of osteoporosis (weak, brittle bones) with your doctor as well.

 Graves’ Disease Signs and Symptoms

-- changes in someone’s mood, including irritability and anxiousness
+- changes in mood, including irritability and anxiousness

 - muscle pains and weakness